 New seminar coming up - details in the calendar on the left.

 Our Courses and Subjects

-We offer courses in the following subjects: English, American Studies and Celtic Studies.
+The department offers courses in English, American Studies and Celtic Studies.
 Three terms of English (A1-C1) may constitute a major in a Bachelor's Degree.
-Then it is possible to continue on to our second-cycle programme in English in order to obtain a Master's Degree in English.
+We also offer a wide array of second-cycle courses.

 Conrad First is an open-access archive of the 200+ serials which first published the work of Joseph Conrad.
 Created by Stephen Donovan, it is sponsored by the Department of English, Uppsala University.